grokify/ringcentral-sdk-ruby/README.md

 The core SDK objects follow the general design of the [official RingCentral SDKs](https://github.com/ringcentral).
 The SDK helper additions are included to make it easier to interact with features of the API.

+Preliminary documentation can be found on [Read the Docs](http://ringcentral-sdk-ruby.readthedocs.org/).

 This SDK is an early stage library and subject to breaking changes.

 ## Included